Skip to main content

 6. Insulin Sensitivity Markers ∞ Fasting insulin, HOMA-IR, and HbA1c provide insights into metabolic health, which directly influences hormonal balance.
 Improving insulin sensitivity can support endogenous testosterone production.

 The interpretation of these markers requires a systems-biology perspective, recognizing that a single value rarely tells the complete story.
-For instance, a seemingly “normal” might still be suboptimal if SHBG is excessively high, leading to low free testosterone.
+For instance, a seemingly “normal” total testosterone might still be suboptimal if SHBG is excessively high, leading to low free testosterone.
 Similarly, elevated LH in the presence of low testosterone could indicate primary testicular failure, whereas low LH and low testosterone point to a central (hypothalamic or pituitary) issue.

 Advanced Markers for Comprehensive Endocrine Assessment